-Tedy Bruschi Gives Bill Belichick New Nickname In Congratulatory Tweet
+NESN

 Dont’a Hightower bestowed the “Boogeymen” nickname upon his fellow linebackers earlier this month, with the moniker catching on instantly and sticking increasingly tighter with each passing week.
 Since Belichick has taken a hands-on role with the Patriots’ vaunted defense in the absence of a defensive coordinator this season, Bruschi calling him the OB seems all the more appropriate.

-Belichick will vie for win No. 301 on Sunday night when the Patriots visit Baltimore Ravens in a highly anticipated Week 9 matchup between the AFC East and AFC North leaders.
+Belichick will vie for win No. 301 on Sunday night when the Patriots visit the Baltimore Ravens in a highly anticipated Week 9 matchup between the AFC East and AFC North leaders.

 Thumbnail photo via Greg M. Cooper/USA TODAY Sports Images